michaelliao/www-start-script/README.md

-# A Quick Start Script for Web Server
+# A Quick Start Script for Static Web Server

 A simple script to start a www server for static resources.